-We start out from Southwell Racecourse and after cutting through Southwell itself we head out north, winding through quaint English villages on gently undulating terrain, all the while tracking the course of the River Trent for the first 20 or so miles of course.
-After passing through Sutton-on-Trent, both the Epic and Standard routes continue on a northerly track, taking in more of glorious Nottinghamshire: crossing railway lines and canals, bisecting swathes of pastureland — you really begin to get a sense of the area.
+The routes start out from Southwell Racecourse and after cutting through Southwell itself riders head out north, winding through quaint English villages on gently undulating terrain, all the while tracking the River Trent for the first 20 or so miles.
+After passing through Sutton-on-Trent, Short route riders will point their steeds west towards Tuxford, while Epic and Standard riders continue on a northerly track.
+Here the Epic and Standard routes take in more of glorious Nottinghamshire: crossing railway lines and canals, bisecting swathes of pastureland — you really begin to get a sense of the area.

-There is nothing here in these early stages of the ride to catch you unawares but make sure you leave a little in the tank for the latter stages of the course.
+There are no sudden climbs to note in these early stages of the ride to catch you unawares but make sure you leave a little in the tank for the latter stages of the course.

-After reaching Retford we work our way south, dropping down through the lovely village of Egmanton then continue to Farnsfield before splitting for a second time with the epic riders continuing south with standard riders make a break for home by heading out east and returning through Southwell for the last time.
+After reaching Retford riders will work their way south, dropping down through the lovely village of Egmanton before cycling on to Farnsfield.
+The Epic and Standard routes will split for a second time with the Epic riders continuing south and the Standard riders making a break for home, heading out east and returning through Southwell for the last time.

-At this point Epic riders turn west initially as we begin to climb higher now to the town of Rainworth, from here we head south to Calverton where you will find Georges Lane, a climb that may test you a bit if you haven’t kept up with your training.
-After a quick descent into Woodborough, we test you one final time before the home stretch, Lingwood Lane is a short-lived climb with a short respite half way up before the final 9% kick at the top.
+After a quick descent into Woodborough, you’ll have a short recovery before we test you one final time, before the home stretch.
+Lingwood Lane is a short-lived climb with a short respite half way up, before the final 9% kick at the top.
 Take time to catch your breath now as it is all downhill for here, giving you a chance to take in the sights along the river Trent.

 We always welcome volunteers at our events so if you fancy joining the crew for the day and helping out, please get in touch.
 You will be rewarded for your efforts and will be able to choose an event to ride for free.
 If this particular event is fully staffed, you can always put your name down for another event.
 More information about volunteering can be found on our Volunteer at a Cycling Event page, along with the link to the online application form.